History of Master Liveaboards

 French Polynesia Master

 The airy and luminous French Polynesia Master Liveaboard, whose interior is outfitted in blues and whites with redwood detailing, is the classiest way to explore this island-rich country.
-Cruising through the Tuamotus, or zooming through the channels of Rangiroa atoll, you’ll be treated to huge numbers of pelagics and blossoming coral reefs that teem with macro-critters.
-Shark-lovers will find plenty to satisfy them in French Polynesia, which is also a great place to see mantas and dolphins.
+Cruising through the Tuamotus or zooming through the channels of Rangiroa atoll, you’ll be treated to many pelagics and blossoming coral reefs that teem with macro-critters.
+Shark lovers will find plenty to satisfy them in French Polynesia, a great place to see mantas and dolphins.

 Solomon Master

 The Solomon Master Liveaboard is the perfect Master fleet vessel for divers who want to get off the beaten path.
-The archipelago’s 992 islands (only 147 of which are inhabited) offer reefs without crowds- of people, that is.
-In terms of fish, the dive sites are crowded indeed, from the very large (pilot whales, for example) to the very small (a vast array of seahorses, nudibranchs, and ghost pipefish).
+The archipelago’s 992 islands (only 147 of which are inhabited) offer reefs without crowds- of people.
+The dive sites are crowded in terms of fish, from the very large (pilot whales, for example) to the very small (a vast array of seahorses, nudibranchs, and ghost pipefish).
 Papua New Guinea, the other destination of the Solomon Master Liveaboard, is equally thrilling.
-As part of the Coral Triangle biodiversity hotspot, PNG offers pretty much everything, with new species being discovered every year.
+As part of the Coral Triangle biodiversity hotspot, PNG offers almost everything, with new species being discovered yearly.

 Truk Master